 Looks quite simple and logical.

 OK, – one may say, that’s life, we’re all humans, the reasons above are understandable and bugs – expected.
-So what’s the panic around the bugs detection and prevention then?
+So what’s the panic around bug detection and prevention then?

 Why is timely bug detection

-According to Tricentis, the worldwide economy lost $1.1T, equivalent to over 315 years working time (think of this number!) due to the software failures in 2016, while 4.4B customers were affected.
+According to Tricentis, the worldwide economy lost $1.1T, equivalent to over 315 years of working time (think of this number!) due to software failures in 2016, while 4.4B customers were affected.

 On the scale of a single company this can mean: